ORIGINS

 From a fascination with feathers to the effortless grace of silk, Ipakshi began as a tribute to birds in their most captivating form.

-Not metaphorical feathers—actual ones.
+Not metaphorical feathers — actual ones.
 Studied, enlarged, refined until pattern, rhythm, and structure emerged.
 Before there were dresses, there were cushion covers, each named for the bird that inspired it.
 Colours were observed, distilled, and reimagined with a geometric sensibility drawn from Islamic art, where symmetry, repetition, and form carry both aesthetic and symbolic weight.
-The disciplined placement of symbols and motifs have a precedent in Nishapur bird plates.
+The disciplined placement of symbols and motifs has a precedent in the Nishapur bird plates.

 A further turning point came with the discovery of the Persian masterpiece The Conference of the Birds.
 This 12th-century Sufi poem charts the journey of birds seeking truth and enlightenment, reflecting the struggles, victories, and growth inherent to every life.
 It became a lens through which Ipakshi interprets design, conservation, and craft: garments are not just objects of beauty, but maps for reflection, mindfulness, and connection to the natural world.